telerik/xaml-docs/controls/radganttview/localization.md

 ![ganttview localization 2](images/ganttView_localization_2.png)

->tipYou can also localize the __RadDateTimePicker__  which is present when choosing a date.
+>tip You can also localize the __RadDateTimePicker__  which is present when choosing a date.
 More information on how to achieve this can be found in the [DateTimePicker Localization]({%slug raddatetimepicker-localization%}) article.

 ## Supported Languages